MoritzBS/MoritzBS.github.io/_posts/2024-19-09-NewPublicationSeptember2024.markdown

 ## Implications and Contributions

-O## Implications and Contributions

-The findings of our study offer valuable insights and contributions to both academic research and practical applications in the realm of blockchain technology and global value chains (GVCs).
+The findings of the study offer valuable insights and contributions to both academic research and practical applications in the realm of blockchain technology and GVC.
 Below are the key implications and contributions:

 ### Methodological Contributions

 - **Comprehensive Framework:**
-  Our study introduces a detailed framework categorizing blockchain applications in trade.
+The study introduces a detailed framework categorizing blockchain applications in trade.
 This framework is essential for structuring future research and understanding how blockchain technology can be applied across various dimensions of international trade.
 By categorizing applications into Trade Documents, Trade Finance, Trusted Real-Time Information Sharing, Provenance, and Sustainable GVC, we provide a structured approach that highlights different aspects of blockchain’s utility in trade.

 - **Systematic Literature Review:**
   We conducted a thorough systematic literature review to explore the impact of blockchain on international trade, filling a gap in existing research.
-This methodical approach ensures that our findings are grounded in a comprehensive analysis of current knowledge, offering a robust basis for future research.
+This methodical approach ensures that the findings are grounded in a comprehensive analysis of current knowledge, offering a robust basis for future research.

 - **Barrier Identification:**
-  Our study identifies eleven significant barriers to blockchain adoption in trade, such as scalability issues, regulatory uncertainty, and institutional resistance.
+  The study identifies eleven significant barriers to blockchain adoption in trade, such as scalability issues, regulatory uncertainty, and institutional resistance.
 Highlighting these barriers provides a clearer understanding of the challenges facing blockchain technology and offers a roadmap for addressing them.

 ### Practical Insights

 - **Enhanced Understanding of Blockchain’s Role:**
-  By categorizing blockchain applications and analyzing their impact, our study enhances the understanding of blockchain’s potential and limitations in international trade.
+  By categorizing blockchain applications and analyzing their impact, The study enhances the understanding of blockchain’s potential and limitations in international trade.
 This knowledge is crucial for businesses and policymakers seeking to leverage blockchain technology effectively.

 - **Integration with Complementary Technologies:**
   We emphasize that blockchain’s effectiveness is significantly enhanced when integrated with other technologies, such as the Internet of Things (IoT) and Geographic Information Systems (GIS).
 This insight is valuable for practitioners looking to maximize the benefits of blockchain by combining it with complementary tools.